Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Identification

 \begin{remark}[\textbf{Compact support assumption}] Assumption \ref{assn:kl_support} (B) imposes that the known component of the latent individual effect has bounded support.
 In applications, it is common to assume $X^{*}_{k}$ has finite support with known cardinality.
 Assumption \ref{assn:kl_support} (B) relaxes this restriction in the sense that the number of support points of $X^{*}_{k}$ need not be known a priori, and indeed may be infinite.\footnote{Compactness is used in particular to apply the Stone-Weierstrass approximation theorem, which plays an important role in the identification proof of \citet[Theorem 1]{bruni1985identifiability}.} \end{remark}

 \begin{remark}[\textbf{Normality of unknown factor}] As summarized in Lemma \ref{lemma:conjugate}, an important implication of the normality assumptions (Assumption \ref{assn:kl_normality}) is the resulting normal conjugate prior with a tractable closed form.
-For this reason, these assumptions are very common in the applied literature.
+For this reason, these assumptions are very common in the learning literature.
 In the context of our analysis though, the key implication of normality is rather to enable identification of the distribution of $Y_{t}\mid\left(Y^{t-1},D^{t},X^{t},X^{*}_{k},\right)$ from variation in the realized outcome $Y_{t}$ only.
 Namely, under Assumption~\ref{assn:kl_normality}, the distribution of $Y_{t}\mid\left(Y^{t-1},D^{t},X^{t}\right) $ is a mixture of normal distributions with mixture weights given by the distribution of $X^{*}_{k}\mid\left(Y^{t-1},D^{t},X^{t}\right)$.
-This allows us to establish identification by leveraging existing results for mixtures of normal distributions \citep{bruni1985identifiability}.\footnote{ That identification of the distribution of $X^{*}_{k}$ arises from variation in the scalar outcome variable $Y_{t}$ highlights why we restrict $X^{*}_{k}$ to be a scalar random variable.
+This allows us to establish identification by leveraging results for mixtures of normal distributions \citep{bruni1985identifiability}.\footnote{ That identification of the distribution of $X^{*}_{k}$ arises from variation in the scalar outcome variable $Y_{t}$ highlights why we restrict $X^{*}_{k}$ to be a scalar random variable.
 If $Y_{t}$ was vector-valued instead, then we expect that our arguments would easily extend to allow for a multivariate $X^{*}_{k}$.} \end{remark}

-\begin{remark}[\textbf{Role of covariates}] Inspection of the proof shows that the covariates $X_t$ do not actually play any role in the identification of the parameters $\theta$, beyond $\{\beta_t:t=1,\ldots,T\}$.
+\begin{remark}[\textbf{Role of covariates}] Inspection of the proof shows that the covariates $X_t$ are not needed to identify the parameters $\theta$, beyond $\{\beta_t:t=1,\ldots,T\}$.
 In particular, one can easily adapt the proof to establish identification for a more flexible specification where $X_t$ enters the outcome equation through an additive nonparametric shifter.
 We maintain linearity throughout for estimation precision and to preserve tractability. \end{remark}

 \begin{remark}[\textbf{Invariance to normalization}] The normalization assumption (Assumption \ref{assn:kl_norm}) is a true normalization in the sense that particular meaningful economic parameters are invariant to the assumption.
 Specifically, we can show that this is the case of the average and quantile structural functions.
 To formalize this notion, define $C_{t,d}^{k} \coloneqq X^{*}_{k} \lambda_{t,d}^{k}$, $C_{t,d}^{u} \coloneqq (X^{*}_{u})^{\intercal} \lambda_{t,d}^{u}$ and let $Q_{\alpha}\left[X\right]$ be the $\alpha$-quantile of a random variable $X$.
 Let $x \in \Supp(X_{t})$ and define the quantile structural functions associated with the potential outcomes $Y_t(d_t)$ as follows: